 - Assist with procurement of consultant support/additional technical assistance. - Provide technical assistance and support to the delivery of an effective stakeholder and public engagement/outreach strategy.
 This includes providing assistance with the planning and facilitation of stakeholder and public outreach/ engagement meetings both in person and virtual.
-This also includes coordinating with other Montana state agencies (e.g., Dept. of Commerce, DNRC, Dept. of Environmental Quality, etc.) and their field staff and stakeholders to ensure a whole government approach to participation, involvement, and regional planning outcomes. - Provide technical assistance and support with data and resources needed to meet the mitigation planning requirements. - Assist during the mitigation action phase of the planning process and help guide communities/stakeholders on the development of holistic and comprehensive mitigation actions.
+This also includes coordinating with other Montana state agencies (e.g., Dept. of Commerce, DNRC, Dept. of Environmental Quality, etc.) and their field staff and stakeholders to ensure a whole government approach to participation, involvement, and regional planning outcomes.
+This includes assistance in how underserved communities and socially vulnerable populations will be engaged in tangible activities throughout plan implementation and maintenance and in the next plan update (see also Section 6.3.4). - Provide technical assistance and support with data and resources needed to meet the mitigation planning requirements. - Assist during the mitigation action phase of the planning process and help guide communities/stakeholders on the development of holistic and comprehensive mitigation actions.